Originally published on March 24, 2025. Updated on May 21, 2025.

 In the past, critics of composite bonding pointed to concerns like durability and marginal integrity.
 However, advancements in bonding techniques and materials have significantly improved their performance.

 Today’s composite bonding materials are strong, resistant to wear, and capable of lasting many years with proper care.
-This makes them an excellent choice for patients looking for a durable and safe restoration.

 While porcelain veneers may seem like an attractive option for a perfect smile, they come with hidden risks that can jeopardize the health of your natural teeth.

 Composite bonding, on the other hand, provides a safer, gentler alternative that protects opposing teeth and offers a more natural, harmonious solution.
-For patients and dentists who prioritize long-term oral health, composite bonding is the clear winner.

 If you’re considering a smile makeover, don’t overlook the benefits of composite bonding—it could save your teeth and your wallet.